Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

-(see e.g. \cite{gora}, chapter 11.2).
-Also uniform contraction (Proposition \ref{unifcont}) holds, but Lipschitz continuity is expected to hold only in particular cases because the difference $||(L_{\delta }-L_{0})h_{0}||_{BV}$ (see assumptions in Proposition \ref{lip} ) of the initial and perturbed operators applied to the initial invariant measure is not small in the \textbf{strong }norm (the $BV$ norm in this case) for many typical deterministic perturbations one would like to consider (consider perturbations moving discontinuities or values at discontinuities for example).
-For examples of non Lipschitz behavior of families of piecewise expanding maps satisfying a uniform Lasota Yorke inequality see \cite{Bsusc} or \cite{M}.
+In this context also uniform contraction can be proved (Proposition \ref {unifcont}), but Lipschitz continuity is expected to hold only in particular cases because the difference $||(L_{\delta }-L_{0})h_{0}||_{BV}$ (see assumptions in Proposition \ref{lip} ) of the initial and perturbed operators applied to the initial invariant measure is not small in the \textbf{strong }norm (the $BV$ norm in this case) for many typical deterministic perturbations one would like to consider (consider perturbations moving discontinuities or values at discontinuities for example).
+For examples of non Lipschitz behavior of the statistical stability of families of piecewise expanding maps satisfying a uniform Lasota Yorke inequality see \cite{Bsusc} or \cite{M}.

-Even more complicated behavior can be found if we consider the case when the family of maps have not a uniform Lasota Yorke inequality.
-The simplest case is when the slope is not uniformly above $2$ (see Theorem \ref{LYBV}).
-In this case we can have a discontinuous behavior of the family of associated invariant measures, as shown by \cite{K} (see also \cite{EG} for further examples).
+Even more complicated behavior can be found if we consider the case when the family of maps has not a uniform Lasota Yorke inequality.
+The simplest case is when the slope of the family $T_{\delta }$ is not uniformly above $2$ (see Theorem \ref{LYBV}).
+In this case we can have a discontinuous behavior of the family of associated invariant measures, as shown by \cite{EM} and \cite{K} (see also \cite{EG} for further examples).

 Consider the $3$ parameters family of maps $W_{a,b,r}$ \ defined by